Pauline Tantot Sizzles In Topless Selfie With A Surreal Filter

-Pauline Tantot shared an Instagram post and story today, both which showed off her toned body.
+Pauline Tantot shared an Instagram post and story today, both of which showed off her toned body.
 The story was more revealing of the two, as it was a topless video selfie.

 Tantot was spotted going topless, as she placed her right hand on her chest to censor the video.
 Her chest looked a little wet, and she glanced at the camera with a sultry look.
 Her makeup matched her backdrop, which was light pink.
 She rocked glossy lipstick, along with hot pink eyeshadow.
-Pauline’s butterfly tattoo was also visible on her right hand.
+Tantot’s butterfly tattoo was also visible on her right hand.

 The video filter offered a surreal vibe, as there were white, puffy clouds that floated in front of her face and behind her.
 The filter also showed her wearing a barbed wire headpiece, along with a lower eye tattoo that read, “angel.”

-Pauline continued her stories with another update, which showed her with the same filter.
+Tantot continued her stories with another update, which showed her with the same filter.
 Except this time, she wore a pink shirt.
 She left the top unbuttoned and showed off her cleavage.

-In addition to the story, Tantot posted an update which consisted of two photos.
+In addition to the story, Tantot posted an update which included two photos.
 They showed her rocking a white, corset-style dress with front laces.
 The model was spotted sitting up in a bed, and wore her hair in a high ponytail with exaggerated bangs in the front.

-A second photo showed Pauline from the back, as she stood up on her knees.
-This angle showed of her booty, along with her hourglass figure.
+A second photo showed Tantot from the back, as she stood up on her knees.
+This angle showed off her booty, along with her hourglass figure.

 The photo has been liked over 33,000 times so far, with plenty of fans leaving compliments in the comments section.